The 2021 SERA Annual Awards were open to all those located in Australia, New Zealand and the Pacific islands.

 2) The Koonamore Student Award

-This award recognizes students that have made a significant impact in advancing the theory, practice, and/or public awareness of restoration through innovative research, tools, publications or technologies.
+This award recognises students that have made a significant impact in advancing the theory, practice, and/or public awareness of restoration through innovative research, tools, publications or technologies.

 Criteria: The nominee must have demonstrated at least one of following in the development of: